-As of December 31, 2022 and June 30, 2023, the Company's Amended and Restated Certificate of Incorporation authorized the Company to issue 500,000,000 shares of common stock, with a par value of \$0.0001.
+As of December 31, 2022 and September 30, 2023, the Company's Amended and Restated Certificate of Incorporation authorized the Company to issue 500,000,000 shares of common stock, with a par value of \$0.0001.
 The holders of the common stock are entitled to one vote for each share of common stock held on all matters submitted to a vote of stockholders.
 There are not cumulative voting rights for the election of directors in the restated certificate of incorporation, which means that holders of a majority of the shares of the common stock will be able to elect all of the directors.
 Common stockholders are entitled to receive dividends, as may be declared by the board of directors, or the Board, if any, subject to the preferential dividend rights of redeemable convertible preferred stock.
-Through June 30, 2023, no cash dividends had been declared or paid.
+Through September 30, 2023, no cash dividends had been declared or paid.

 On September 19, 2022, the Company completed its IPO, at which time the Company issued 12,535,000 shares of common stock, including the exercise in full by the underwriters of their option to purchase up to 1,635,000 additional shares of common stock, at a public offering price of \$17.00 per share.
 The Company received \$198.2 million, net of underwriting discounts and commissions, but before deducting offering costs payable by the Company, which were \$2.3 million.
 Upon the closing of the IPO, all outstanding shares of redeemable convertible preferred stock converted into 21,967,316 shares of common stock.
-As of December 31, 2022 and June 30, 2023, there were 39,377,222 and 39,628,764 shares of common stock issued and outstanding, respectively.